Compare childcare costs and live place availability

 How do you find vacancies?

-We automatically scan childcare centre websites for mentions of available places, open enrolments, and vacancy notices.
-Our AI analyses the text to determine if a real vacancy exists.
+We automatically scan childcare centre websites for mentions of available places, open enrolments, and availability notices.
+Our AI analyses the text to determine if a real place is open.

 Which centres do you monitor?